Yes, pork rinds are keto-friendly and used widely by people on low-carb diets.

-In fact, unflavored pork rinds are one of the few zero carb snacks you’ll find on keto.
-Plus, they can be used as a keto-friendly substitute for cereal, tortilla chips, breadcrumbs, and breading (for fried chicken, onion rings, and more).
+In fact, unflavored pork rinds are one of the few zero-carb snacks you can eat on the ketogenic diet.
+Plus, they can be used as a keto substitute for cereal, tortilla chips, breadcrumbs, and gluten-free breading (for fried chicken, onion rings, and more).

 To learn how and why pork rinds are great for keto (as well as how to replace them with pork-free alternatives), let’s take a closer look at the following topics: